Amid backlash, it's a make or break moment for big tech.

 And if ever there was an inflection point, and a critical and necessary place to do it, that time is 2018, according to experts.
 How tech companies handle this year could potentially be do or die.

-"Initial reaction from the platforms was, 'We have nothing to do with this, or this was just imaginary,'"' said Taplin.
+"Initial reaction from the platforms was, 'We have nothing to do with this, or this was just imaginary,'" Taplin said.
 "Then slowly but surely, they are coming around to beginning to accept some responsibility."

 "What they are really trying to do is avoid having any regulations passed because they have lived in a world without regulation for 25 years — and they don't want it to start now," he said.